 A 529 plan is a type of tax-advantaged investment account specifically designed for college savings.
-With tax-free growth and withdrawals for higher education, it’s widely considered the best account to use when saving for higher education.
+With tax-free growth and withdrawals for higher education, it’s widely considered one of the best accounts to use when saving for higher education.

-Before we dive into the detailed answer, however, there are a few things to know about financial aid.
+Before we dive into the details, however, there are a few things to know about financial aid.

 First, there are several types of financial aid.
 These include scholarships, grants, loans, and work-study programs.
-The important difference to remember is that unlike loans, scholarships and grants don’t need to be paid back.
+The important difference to remember is that loans must be paid back, but scholarships and grants do not.

 There are a number of factors that go into determining a student’s eligibility to receive financial aid, which types they qualify for, and the amount they can get.
 And it’s typical for students to use several of these in combination to pay for college, along with savings and family income.

 For the purposes of this article, we’re focusing on scholarships and grants, which don't have to be paid back.
 While terminology can be confusing, at a basic level, we can define the difference as merit-based scholarships or need-based grants.